polettix/ETOOBUSY/_posts/2020-04-08-autobiographical-numbers.md

 # Curious?

-We're at the end of this post now... if you're curious about the constraints, please hold on until the next post!
+We're at the end of this post now... if you're curious about the constraints, please hold on until the next post, or take a sneak peek at the [repository][].

+**Update** fix code with latest changes, and add reference to repository.

 [cglib]: https://github.com/polettix/cglib-perl/